What is Lapping?

 - To improve electrical contact

 - To improve the optical qualities of materials

 What is Conventional Lapping?

-In lapping, the abrasive (aluminium oxide or silicon carbide) is applied in a carrying vehicle (Lapping Oil) onto a hard surface such as cast iron.
+Conventional lapping ensures a relatively high stock removal.
+The abrasive (aluminium oxide or silicon carbide) is applied in a carrying vehicle (Lapping Oil) onto a hard surface such as cast iron.
 The particles cannot be pressed into the surface and be secured there, so they roll and move freely in all directions.
 They hammer small particles out of the sample surface, introducing deep deformations.
 This takes place because the free moving abrasive particle is not able to produce a real "chip" of the component surface.

 What is Diamond Lapping?

 Diamond lapping is a material removal method using fixed diamond abrasive particles which produce chips of the component material.
 The process of making chips with a sharp abrasive grain produces the lowest amount of deformation in the component while giving the highest removal rate.